stacked-git/stacked-git.github.io/content/_index.md

 ## Getting Started

-This [quick example of using StGit](usage-example) gives an idea of a basic StGit workflow using basic commands such as [stg push](man/stg-push), [stg pop](man/stg-pop), and [stg refresh](man/stg-refresh).
+This [quick example of using StGit](guides/usage-example/) gives an idea of a basic StGit workflow using basic commands such as [stg push](man/stg-push), [stg pop](man/stg-pop), and [stg refresh](man/stg-refresh).

-For a more complete guide to using StGit, [see the tutorial](man/tutorial.html).
+For a more complete guide to using StGit, [see the tutorial](guides/tutorial/).

 StGit also comes with a complete set of man pages which are [also available online](man/stg).

 ## Project Details

-[StGit source code](gh-repo) is hosted on GitHub.
+[StGit source code][gh-repo] is hosted on GitHub.

 ### Maintainers